Special Issue: Selected Papers from the 2006 Conference of the Society for the Study of American Women Writers

 Steadman’s book extends Imbarrato’s time frame, focusing on the period from 1820 to 1860, years when women’s production of published travel writing increased in conjunction with their growing dominance in the publishing industry as best-selling authors.
 Steadman’s notion of “ragged edge travelers” and the economies of travel within which their stories are situated complicates contemporary literary history’s framing of middle-class travel writing, proving it to be a diverse field governed not just by colonial eyes, but also by reformers-black, white, single, married, poor-whose writings reveal the heavy strain of labor and exploration found within women’s literary history.

-“Review of Patricia Dunlavy Valenti’s Sophia Peabody Hawthorne: A Life, Volume 1, 1809-1847, Megan Marshall’s The Peabody Sisters: Three Women Who Ignited American Romanticism, and eds.
-Monika M. Elbert, Julie E. Hall, and Katharine Rother’s Reinventing the Peabody Sisters.”
+Sophia Peabody Hawthorne: A Life, Volume 1, 1809-1847 by Patricia Dunlavy Valenti, The Peabody Sisters: Three Women Who Ignited American Romanticism by Megan Marshall, and Reinventing the Peabody Sisters edited by Monka M. Elbert, Julie E. Hall, and Katharine Rother

 Lucinda Damon-Bach, Salem State College